MBadriNarayanan/MBadriNarayanan/README.md

 </p>

 ### A little bit more about me:
-:one: I have a Master's degree in **Computer Sciences** from the [University of Wisconsin - Madison](https://www.cs.wisc.edu/). <br>
+:one: Currently, I work at Qualcomm, San Diego, where I work to enhance Qualcomm developer SDKs and internal tools' **Agentic AI** capabilities.
-:two: At UW-Madison, I worked with Dr. Ran Zhang to implement an <b>Agentic Retrieval-Augmented Generation (RAG)</b> pipeline on radiology reports for enhanced diagnostic insight.<br>
+:two: I have a Master's degree in **Computer Sciences** from the [University of Wisconsin - Madison](https://www.cs.wisc.edu/). <br>
-:three: My most recent work experience was at Nokia Bell Labs as an Autonomous System Research Intern during Summer 2024 where I worked with LLMs in the context of automation and collaborative agents. <br>
+:three: At UW-Madison, I worked with Dr. Ran Zhang to implement an <b>Agentic Retrieval-Augmented Generation (RAG)</b> pipeline on radiology reports for enhanced diagnostic insight.<br>
-:four: Before this, I worked as an Associate Engineer - AI/ML at Qualcomm, Hyderabad as part of the AISW team, where I worked on running inference for SOTA ML models and improving the in-house testing pipeline. <br>
+:four: I had the opportunity to work at Nokia Bell Labs as an Autonomous System Research Intern during Summer 2024, where I worked with LLMs in the context of automation and collaborative agents. <br>
-:five: I completed my bachelor's **Information Technology** at [Sri Sivasubramnaiya Nadar (SSN) College of Engineering](https://www.ssn.edu.in), Chennai. <br>
+:five: Before this, I worked as an Associate Engineer - AI/ML at Qualcomm, Hyderabad as part of the AISW team, where I worked on running inference for SOTA ML models and improving the in-house testing pipeline. <br>
-:six: My [Sign Language Translation using Multi Context Transformer](https://link.springer.com/chapter/10.1007/978-3-030-89820-5_25) paper won the **3rd best paper award** at the 20th Mexican International Conference on Artificial Intelligence (MICAI), Mexico City, 2021.<br>
+:six: I completed my bachelor's **Information Technology** at [Sri Sivasubramnaiya Nadar (SSN) College of Engineering](https://www.ssn.edu.in), Chennai. <br>
-:seven: I have published two other papers titled [End-to-End Speech Recognition of Tamil Language](http://www.techscience.com/iasc/v32n2/45592) and [Fake News Detection using a Deep Learning Transformer Based Encoder-Decoder architecture](https://content.iospress.com/articles/journal-of-intelligent-and-fuzzy-systems/ifs223980) which have been published in a Science Citation Index Expanded Journal.<br>
+:seven: My [Sign Language Translation using Multi Context Transformer](https://link.springer.com/chapter/10.1007/978-3-030-89820-5_25) paper won the **3rd best paper award** at the 20th Mexican International Conference on Artificial Intelligence (MICAI), Mexico City, 2021.<br>
-:eight: My primary interests lie in the fields of Machine Learning (ML), Natural Language Processing (NLP), Large Language Models (LLMs), Computer Vision (CV), and Automatic Speech Recognition (ASR).
-I want to work in the aforementioned fields and develop real-world solutions.<br>
+:eight: My primary interests lie in the fields of Generative AI (GenAI), Large Language Models (LLMs), Multi-Agent Systems, Retrieval-augmented Generation (RAG), Machine Learning (ML) and Natural Language Processing (NLP).<br>
 :nine: Check out my [portfolio website](https://mbadrinarayanan.com) for more details and up-to-date Resume
 <hr>

-> :computer: I’m looking to collaborate on **Any ML / GenAI / NLP / LLM / Python based projects**<br>
+> :computer: I’m looking to collaborate on **Any ML / GenAI / NLP / LLM / Python-based projects**<br>

 ### Some stats: